KalyanKodes/react-spotify-clone/README.md

   - [Building for Production](#building-for-production)
 - [Folder Structure](#folder-structure)

 ## Features

 - **User Authentication**: Sign in with your Spotify account.
 - **Playlist Display**: View and interact with your Spotify playlists.
 - **Dynamic UI Colors**: UI color scheme adapts to the current album cover.
 - **Responsive Design**: Mobile-friendly layout.
+- **Search Functionality**: Search for songs, playlists, albums, and artists directly within the app.

 ## Technologies Used